ameya98/SocketProgramming/README.md

 The textbook materials and code snippets are locked behind a paywall, so these are my own implementations of the exercises.
 Please raise an issue if you find any bugs.

 ## Web Server
-Retrieves contents of files stored server-side.
-Currently, only one request served at a time.
+Serves files stored server-side.
 Run with:
 ```python
 python web-server.py dirpath
 ```
 *dirpath* is an optional argument indicating the path to the directory containing files to be read.
 Both absolute and relative paths work.
 If not passed, the current directory is used.
+Currently, only one request served at a time.